simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 ## SimpleDriver

-Running a NuoDB-stress test with the appropriate YAML profile for the table helps show how NuoDB will perform in terms of latency and throughput for writes and reads to/from the system.
+Running a NuoDB performance test tool helps show how NuoDB will perform in terms of latency and throughput for writes and reads to/from the system.

-You can read more about using stress yamls to stress test a data model  [here](http://www.datastax.com/dev/blog/improved-NuoDB-2-1-stress-tool-benchmark-any-schema) and [here](http://docs.datastax.com/en/NuoDB/2.1/NuoDB/tools/toolsCStress_t.html).

-The stress YAML files are in the [stress_yamls directory](https://github.com/simonambridge/NCFP/tree/master/stress_yamls).

 The stress tool will inject synthetic data so we will use a different table specifically for the stress testing.

-When you originally ran the ```creates_and_inserts.SQL``` script to create the transaction and rollup tables you also created the dummy table ```txn_by_cc``` that will be used by NuoDB-stress.
+When you originally ran the ```creates_and_inserts.SQL``` script to create the transaction and rollup tables you also created the dummy table ```txn_by_cc``` that will be used by SimpleDriver.

-The YAML tries to mirror real data, for example: month is a value between 1 and 12, year is between 2010 and 2016, credit card number is 16 characters in length, etc. The text fields are filled with unreadable gibberish :)
+SimpleDriver can generate synthetic 'real' data, for example: month is a value between 1 and 12, year is between 2010 and 2020, credit card number is 16 characters in length, etc. The text fields are filled with random text.

-NuoDB-stress generates a lot of output as it repeatedly runs the write test (10,000 records) while increasing the number of threads.
-This allows you to view the optimum number of threads required to run the task.
+SimpleDriver can be run repeatedly varying number of threads, batch counts etc. This allows you to determine the optimum number of threads required to optimally run the task.

-<sub>Acknowldegements: Based on the original RTFAP created with help from colleagues at DataStax.
+<sub>Acknowldegements: Based on the original project created with help from colleagues at DataStax.
 <BR>NCFP now has a Node.js/D3 ReST interface replacing Java, enhanced producer/consumer codebase, new roll-up reports, real time charts, a new demo ReST UI, improved documentation, etc</sub>